 Am I entitled to Social Security Disability Payments for my Leukemia?

 Am I Entitled to Compensation for my Leukemia, Lymphoma, MDS, or Other Blood Cancer?

 If your leukemia or other blood cancer was caused by exposure to benzene or other chemicals containing benzene, you may be entitled to compensation.
 If you are a land-based worker, you would typically be covered by workers’ compensation insurance which provides benefits including medical expenses and lost wages.
 If your exposure was caused by the fault of a third-party, you may also have a claim against that third party for full damages and compensation.
 If you are a barge worker or a seaman on a tug or chemical ship, you are probably entitled to compensation under the Jones Act and under the maritime law of maintenance and cure.
 In addition, if a third party is responsible for your exposure, you may have a claim against that third party for full damages and compensation.

-How Do I Choose the Right Personal Injury Lawyer for my Case?
+How Do I Choose the Right Personal Injury Lawyer for my Leukemia, Lymphoma, or MDS Case?

 Why Should I Hire a Board Certified Attorney?

 Attorneys have a broad range of specialties and experience.
 If you are having heart surgery, you wouldn’t hire a dermatologist to perform you surgery.
 Instead, you would want to hire a board certified heart surgeon.
 If you have a potential personal injury case, you would want an attorney board certified in both civil trial and personal injury trial law.
-Mr. LaGarde is board certified in both areas by the Texas Board of Legal Specialization.
-For a discussion of why it is important to choose a board certified attorney, watch Mr. LaGarde’s video below.
+I am board certified in both areas by the Texas Board of Legal Specialization.
+For a discussion of why it is important to choose a board certified attorney, watch my video below.

 Most personal injury lawyers, including the lawyers in our firm, offer services on a “no win, no fee” basis also known as a “contingent fee” or “contingency fee” arrangement.
 For information on how a contingent fee works, watch this video:

-Get a Free Consultation With a Texas and Louisiana Leukemia Lawyer
+Get a Free Consultation With a Texas, Louisiana, and Florida Leukemia Lawyer

-If you want to speak with a lawyer who can help answer questions about leukemia and other blood cancers, call attorney Richard LaGarde.
-As a leukemia survivor, he knows firsthand how devastating a blood cancer can be to a patient and his or her family.
-He represents consumers and injury victims in Texas, Louisiana, and Florida.
-He has also worked with local counsel to help clients in other states across the country.
-Mr. LaGarde is board certified in both civil trial and personal injury trial law by the Texas Board of Legal Specialization.
+If you want to speak with a lawyer who can help answer questions about leukemia and other blood cancers, call me, attorney Richard LaGarde.
+As a leukemia survivor, I know firsthand how devastating a blood cancer can be to a patient and his or her family.
+I represent consumers and injury victims in Texas, Louisiana, and Florida.
+I have also worked with local counsel to help clients in other states across the country.
+I am board certified in both civil trial and personal injury trial law by the Texas Board of Legal Specialization.
 This is a distinction achieved by less than one-half of one percent of Texas attorneys.
-Call Mr, LaGarde at his toll free number of 1-866-LAGARDE (1-866-524-2733) or complete the “Contact Us” form on this website.
-To read details about Mr. LaGarde’s personal successful battle against acute myeloid leukemia (AML), read his blog at www.leukemialottery.Wordpress.com.
+Call me at my toll free number of 1-866-LAGARDE (1-866-524-2733) or complete the “Contact Us” form on this website.
+To read details about my personal successful battle against acute myeloid leukemia (AML), read my blog at www.leukemialottery.Wordpress.com.